The Ultimate Checklist for Investing in Dubai Real Estate

 • There is a clear inverse relationship between average price per sq.ft. and rental yield: areas with lower prices tend to offer higher yields, and vice versa.

-• For investors prioritizing rental income, Jumeirah Village Circle stands out as the most favorable option.
+• For investors prioritising rental income, Jumeirah Village Circle stands out as the most favourable option.
 For those seeking prestige and capital appreciation, Downtown Dubai is the priciest but offers lower yields.

 Note: The above data highlights the trade-offs between entry price and rental return across Dubai's key investment hotspots